lhcb/starterkit-lessons/first-analysis-steps/split-jobs.md

 Note that the specified number of files per job is only the allowed maximum.
 You will often get jobs with fewer files.

-> ## How do I choose the number of files per job? {.callout}
+{% callout "How do I choose the number of files per job?" %}
-> Choose fewer files per job if possible, as this will allow you to finish sooner and reduces the impact of jobs failing due to grid problems.
+Choose fewer files per job if possible, as this will allow you to finish sooner and reduces the impact of jobs failing due to grid problems.
-> Setting `filesPerJob=5` should work well for real data, while `filesPerJob=1` should be good for signal MC.
+Setting `filesPerJob=5` should work well for real data, while `filesPerJob=1` should be good for signal MC.
+{% endcallout %}

 Now, when you run `j.submit()`, the job will automatically be split into several subjobs.
 These can be displayed by entering